 These are recently added as a phylum under non-chordates, earlier these were considered as a sub-phylum under the phylum chordates.
-They possess a rudimentary structure in the collar region known as stomochord, which is similar to notochord in structure.
+They possess a rudimentary structure in the collar region known as a stomochord, which is similar to a notochord in structure.

 The hemichordates are marine deuterostome animals, generally considered the sister group of echinoderms.
-They appeared in the lower middle of Cambrian.
+They appeared in the lower middle of the Cambrian.

 |Scientific classification of phylum hemichordata|

 Hemichordates possess the following characteristic features:

 - These are a small group of worm-like animals.